 See your verified hours.
 Students who subscribe to the *College and Career Advantage Plan will see when the organization confirms the hours.
 Don’t forget to check out your strength and skill endorsements under your recommendations.

 How to Track Volunteer Hours for Your Own Projects

 Click ADD HOURS on your dashboard: Whether you are tracking hours for a project you found on VolunteerCrowd or on your own, the first step is the same.

 Select Add Project + : This appears under the word REQUESTED.

 Add contact information: This is the person who scheduled and/or supervised you volunteer project.
 Accuracy is important.
 Make sure the information is correct if you want your hours verified.
 Use an email address with the nonprofit’s name in it.
 Example: Use firstname.lastname@example.org instead of email@example.com.

 Add the cause and project type: You can select one cause.
 For volunteer project type, select event, volunteer internship, virtual volunteer, campaign, or donation drive.

 Describe your project: This appears on your transcript.
 Include statements about what you learned, how you worked with others to support the community, or the impact of your project.

-Many students use VolunteerCrowd to keep track of their volunteer projects across school, club, and family community service projects.
-It’s a good way to stay organized and keep the details all in one place.
-For students who want to use their service transcript to qualify for the President’s Volunteer Service Award, get strength and skill endorsements from nonprofits they serve, and create a volunteer transcript for their college app, VolunteerCrowd offers a verified volunteer transcript service.
+Many students use VolunteerCrowd to track and combine volunteer hours for school, club, and family community service projects.
+It’s a good way to stay organized and keep the details on one unified, shareable transcript.
+For students who want to use their service transcript to qualify for the President’s Volunteer Service Award, get strength and skill endorsements from nonprofits they serve, and create proof for their college app, VolunteerCrowd offers a verified transcript service.